ashbb/code_review/md/00101_Riddles_in_Shoes.md

 - Align 10 stars under the line.

 	Line 32, 53.
 We use the `star` method for creating ten stars which we'll store in an array called `stars`.
 See the Shoes manual for more information: [Art for Slots](http://help.shoooes.net/Art.html)

-	Why do the 10 stars have to be created at the end of the code (Line 53)?
-Please bear with us for a while, you will understand once you see the final version of the game (sample67.rb).

 **Summary of Step 2:** Run the following snippet.